coreybb/lazybones/README.md

 ## Installation

-Add Lazy Bones to your project using Swift Package Manager.
+Add lazybones to your project using Swift Package Manager.